annalaczko/MadAI/README.md

 - You can see these in action here: [2 - Training and evaluation](2%20-%20Training%20and%20evaluation.ipynb)

 ## Evaluate the models
-Evaluating the model can be seen in [2 - Training and evaluation](2%20-%20Training%20and%20evaluation.ipynb):
+Evaluation of the model can be seen in [2 - Training and evaluation](2%20-%20Training%20and%20evaluation.ipynb):
 - `evaluate_model(voting_classifier, X_test, y_test)`